alt-dima/tofugu/README.md

 **Written for learing Go** (and cobra and viper)

-Application manages inventory and executes opentofu with generated configs
+Application manages inventory and executes opentofu with terraform variables.

+No need to manually create any `tfvars` or `variables` files/directives!

-## Use
+## Usage

 ```
 ./tofugu cook -o demo-org -d account:test-account -d datacenter:staging1 -t vpc -- init